Benjamin-Stefan/ant-plus-next/README.md

 ### macOS

-When installing `ant-plus-next`, the required `libusb` will also be installed.
 Ensure that Garmin Express is not running, as it will attach to the ANT+ stick and prevent this module from accessing it.

+### Browser (WebUSB)

+To use WebUSB in a browser, ensure the following conditions are met:

+-   WebUSB is supported in **Google Chrome** (version 61 or higher) and other Chromium-based browsers like **Microsoft Edge**.
+-   WebUSB is **not supported in Firefox** or **Safari**.
+-   You must serve your web app over **HTTPS**, as WebUSB only works in secure contexts.
+-   Users must grant explicit access to the USB device using the browser's permission prompt.

-## Installation
+## ⚙️ Installation

 Install the module via npm: